wp-plugins/paint-color-insert-tool/readme.txt

 == Troubleshooting ==

-Do not hesitate to send your feedbacks to http://www.myperfectcolor.com/Contact-us/6.htm if you find problems using the plugin.
+Do not hesitate to send your feedbacks to [My Perfect Color] (http://www.myperfectcolor.com/Contact-us/6.htm "Contact us")

 == Changelog ==